lucasherediadv/system-maintenance/README.md

 systemctl status <unit>
 ```

-Check for any services taht have failed to start or are in a failed state.
+Check for any services that have failed to start or are in a failed state.
 ```
 systemctl --failed
 ```